adrienjoly/comment-editor-for-trello/README.md

 👉  [https://developers.trello.com/power-ups/intro](https://developers.trello.com/power-ups/intro)

 We even have office hours you can sign up for if you want to talk to a real live person about your Power-Up.
 Just grab a slot that works for you on this [calendar](https://calendar.google.com/calendar/selfsched?sstoken=UU5DczNLUkNIbk5ifGRlZmF1bHR8YzJmZWM4YWM0NTgxMTE1NmRmMzgxNzMwODRjYzEwZGU).
 (Remember to add a bit about what you'd like help with when signing up for a slot).

+Note: landing page is on the `gh-pages` branch of the Github repository.